Knowledge graphSettings

 • Web Crawler - illustrates why controlled request pacing is required for safe and polite external crawling.

-• Payment System - adds a high-stakes context where limits protect critical financial flows.
+• Payment System - adds a critical-systems context where limits protect expensive and sensitive financial flows.

 Enable tracking in Settings